SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Perception Benchmarks

 The evaluation results (\tab{tab:lidar-comparison}) for BEV detection are comparable to those of previous work \cite{lin-maritime-lidar-2022}, which used simulation results tested on 2D.
 Instead, our benchmark comparison extends applicability to the 3D domain with real-world data.
-Among LiDAR-only methods, \second~consistently performed well in BEV AP.
-This can be attributed to its voxel-based representation and efficient sparse convolution, which effectively capture large-scale geometric features.
+Among LiDAR-only methods, \tedSingle~achieved the highest performance across both BEV AP and 3D AP metrics, outperforming other state-of-the-art approaches.
+These strong results may be attributed to its transformation-equivariant sparse convolution pooling and transformation-invariant voxel pooling modules, which enable learning of robust, transformation-equivariant voxel features.
+Additionally, its distance-aware data augmentation strategy enhances detection of distant objects—an important characteristic for in-water maritime scenarios.
+Aside from \tedSingle, \second~consistently demonstrated strong BEV AP performance.
+This may be attributed to its voxel-based representation and efficient sparse convolution, which effectively captures large-scale geometric features.
 These characteristics make \second~particularly robust for BEV representations, where preserving spatial structure is critical.
-In contrast, \voxelRCNN~excelled in 3D AP metrics.
-Its success stems from leveraging high-resolution voxel grids combined with an accurate region proposal network, enabling more precise object localization in 3D space.
+In contrast, \voxelRCNN~performed relatively well in 3D AP metrics.
+Its performance stems from leveraging high-resolution voxel grids combined with an accurate region proposal network, enabling more precise object localization in 3D space.
 On the other hand, \pointRCNN, which relies solely on raw point clouds and bypasses voxelization, is limited in its ability to efficiently extract global features, making it less effective in sparse maritime environments.
-Meanwhile, \pvRCNN, employing a hybrid approach that combines voxel-based feature extraction (for global context) with raw point-cloud features (for local precision), was better than \pointRCNN~by balancing global and local feature extraction.
+Meanwhile, \pvRCNN, employing a hybrid approach that combines voxel-based feature extraction (for global context) with raw point-cloud features (for local precision), was better than \pointRCNN~by balancing global and local feature extraction. \pointpillars~showed relatively lower performance, particularly in 3D AP..
+This is likely due to its reliance on a pillar-based pseudo-image representation that flattens vertical structure early in the pipeline.